cdzombak/ecobee_influx_connector/README.md

   - `topic_root`: Root topic under which all data will be published (e.g., "ecobee")
 - Use the `write_*` config fields to tell the connector which pieces of equipment you use.

+**Note:** At least one output method (InfluxDB or MQTT) must be configured.
+The connector will exit with an error if neither InfluxDB nor MQTT is properly configured.

 ## Run via Docker or Docker Compose

 A Dockerfile is provided.
 To build your Docker image, `cd` into the project directory and run `docker build -t ecobee_influx_connector .`